rtayek/play/readme.txt

 got r code to make new price files. the are in DataPaths: Path newPrices=Path.of("e:\\data");
 we only have 1538 new prices, but r is making the rest. so we can use these now.

-+we need to add a date to the data frame. maybe include the data in the filename
+we need to add a date to the data frame. maybe include the date in the filename. also maybe add the buy strategy to the data frame. also, add the change in value over the prices to the data frame.

+consolidate these:
+	System.out.println("to csv:  "+play.toCSVLine());
+	System.out.println("toString2: "+play.toString2());
+	System.out.println("toString; "+play.toString());
+	System.out.println("csv result; "+result.toString(play.arguments()));

+added ticker to Play, so we now have ticker and filename. added  toString to csv class. got oCSVLine()) and result to be identical. fixed bug in sort logic